Tomasvdv/Multi-agent-systems/README.md

 * This process is repeated until  K_a(K_b(K_a(K_b(message)))) is true in the model
 * If it is the case that K_a(K_b(K_a(K_b(message)))), agent a can set the message as successfully received.

-After all messages in the inbox are handled the agent will check whether one of its previous messages hasn't reached the other agent (i.e. it hasn't received a confirmation).
-It will resend all messages which aren't confirmed yet.

 ##### TCP
 The TCP protocol is a bit simpler than the A1 protocol.
 This is due to the protocol only requiring one confirmation per send message.
 This confirmation is called an ack (short for acknowledgement).
 For every message that is received, the receiving agent replies with an ack message.
+If an ack is not received within a set amount of time, the sender will assume that something went wrong and resend the packet.

 An interesting aspect of TCP is that it numbers the messages it sends.
-This is due to the protocol originally being used for transfering packets of data over the internet.
+This is due to the protocol originally being used for transferring packets of data over the internet.
 By numbering the packets, the original datastream can be reconstructed by ordering the packets in the right order.
-As this is not nescessary in our system, the explicit numbering of messages has been omitted and is done implicitly in the system.
+As this is not necessary in our system, the explicit numbering of messages has been omitted and is instead done implicitly in the system.

 The protocol can be summarized as follows:
 * Again, a and b are agents